“PVA came to my bedside and started helping me build a life print for the rest of my life.” – Charles Brown

 “PVA helped me through the process of filing for benefits,” Brown says.
 “They gave me ideas for accessible bathrooms and entrances to my house.
 They have offered me sporting opportunities I never would have thought about.”

 In 1987, he moved back to his native Missouri.
-Wanting to give back to the organization who had given so much to him, Brown served on the Gateway Chapter board in a multitude of capacities, including Americans with Disabilities Act coordinator, advocacy director, treasurer, and vice president.
+Wanting to give back to the organization who had given so much to him, Brown served on the Gateway Chapter board in a multitude of capacities, including as Americans with Disabilities Act coordinator, advocacy director, treasurer, and vice president.

 While in St. Louis, Brown helped establish the Rolling Rams quad rugby team.
 “I really enjoyed helping to build the team,” Brown remembers.
 He recalls recruiting players by making phone calls to rehab facilities, and even talking to people in wheelchairs at the mall.
 The team really took off when a couple of recreational therapists got involved and brought athletes with them.
 “It’s a blessing to know that you can get things done when you have the right people in the right positions,” he says.